LivePersonInc/developer-center/pages/Documents/ConversationalAI/Tutorials&Guides/BotGroups&OtherTechniques/meta-intents-knowledge-bases.md

 	<img style="width:600px" src="img/ConvoBuilder/advtutorial/kai_tile.png">

 5. In the Knowledge AI interaction, select the **Settings** icon and navigate to the **Advanced** menu.
 The Knowledge AI offers several options in how to display the article contents.
-For this example, select the **Simple** option from the **Answer layout** dropdown.
+For this example, select the "Auto render, plain" option from the **Answer layout** dropdown.
 This will ensure that the results are displayed in the same conversational fashion as our other interactions.
 Keep all other fields as their defaults and select the **Save** button.

 	<img style="width:600px" src="img/ConvoBuilder/advtutorial/kai_tile_2.png">